avp1598/Bank_marketing_analysis/README.md

 # Bank_marketing_analysis
 Bank marketing data analysis using Python

-View the bank_marketing.ipynb for the complete code with explaination.
+View the bank_marketing.ipynb for the complete code with explanation.
 Thank you